Avicii786/Modern-App-Api-Dev/README.md

-### Video 4, 5, 6, 7, 9 and 9 Videos: Integrate API Gateway and AppSync with Lambda and DynamoDB
+### Videos 4, 5, 6, 7, 9 and 9: Integrate API Gateway and AppSync with Lambda and DynamoDB

 [Class 4: Integrate AppSync with Lambda as a Datasource in English on Facebook](https://www.facebook.com/524892375/videos/1196774377471411/)